 In Artemis Fowl and the Time Paradox, 10-year-old Artemis says of Holly and 14-year-old Artemis kissing that you wouldn't catch him wasting time like that.
 Not as vehement as some of the other examples, but does contain built-in proof he'll grow out of it: Within three years, back in the second book (or at least non-U.S. editions thereof), he's consciously aware that he'll be attracted to Holly when he's older.

 The book No Talking by Andrew Clements features an entire group of children who are said to be at the point where they should have gotten over this, but never did.
 In order to try to prove that one group (either boys or girls) are better than the other, they stage a "no talking" contest.
-In the end, the group largely learns to shed the "cooties" concept.
+In the end, the group largely gives up on cooties.

 In The 39 Clues.
 Dan seems to think this.
 Example: in Book 5, when he is doing something immature and his sister Amy says something to the effect of, "This is why you'll never have a girlfriend," he replies, "Like I'd want one!"

-In Tales Of A Fourth Grade Nothing, part of Judy Blume's Fudge book series, Sheila Tubman used to tease Peter Hatcher by touching him and saying he's got the cooties, even up to the fourth grade.
+In Tales of a Fourth Grade Nothing, part of Judy Blume's Fudge book series, Sheila Tubman used to tease Peter Hatcher by touching him and saying he's got the cooties, even up to when she is ten years old.
 It's after Peter's brother Fudge falls off the jungle gym set, thinking he's a bird, and loses his top two front teeth that she finally stops with the cooties.

 "I know that's redundant but otherwise it doesn't spell anything.
 Now go away."